luisyamagata/Courier-Zero-Point-Zero-A-Delivery-LifeSim-RPG/README.md

 # lore

 ~~It's a prequel fan-game for Fallout: New Vegas.
 You play as the Player Character from Fallout: New Vegas doing deliveries.
 You get a bike somehow, maybe in an abandoned factory, or some genius re-invents it.
 After the events of my game the bike will be lost forever an no-one will ever talk about it afterwards.
-That way it'll be lore friendly.
+That way it'll be lore friendly.~~

-I think that it could be in-city deliveries.
+~~I think that it could be in-city deliveries.
 Maybe 3 or 4 major cities/settlements.
 From different factions.
 Our Courier has no allegiance.
-Something for local businesses or for people that want to buy from caravans and aren't able to leave their homes.
+Something for local businesses or for people that want to buy from caravans and aren't able to leave their homes.~~

-My game will literally end where Fallout: New Vegas begins.
+~~My game will literally end where Fallout: New Vegas begins.
 I have to decide what perspective it's gonna be made in (2D/3D/Isometric).
 And learn how to make the art for the assets.
-I'm not much of a designer.
+I'm not much of a designer.~~

-(cancel that) The main character lives in a cyberpunk Rio de Janeiro, on 2125.
+(MAYBE) The main character lives in a cyberpunk Rio de Janeiro, on 2125.
 They need to make some money in a short amount of time.
 They decide to make deliveries using a bike.
-The tech is fallout-ish~~
+The tech is fallout-ish

 # Additional Info about the main character. (source: [fallout.wiki](https://fallout.wiki/wiki/Courier)):

-Nickname: Courier Six

-Occupation: Mojave Express

-Role:     Player character
-          Package courier

-Gender: Player's choice

-Played By: Laura Bailey (female)
-           Yuri Lowenthal (male)

-Appears: Fallout: New Vegas

-Background

-Before taking contract to deliver the Platinum Chip, the Courier had traveled across the former American Southwest, on the Long 15 to Primm, to Circle Junction, New Reno, Vault City, Fort Abandon and on Brahmin drives at the Big Circle.[1][2]
-They were also hired to deliver a package to a community near Death Valley, the technology contained within the package resulting in underground nuclear detonations after their departure, creating a hostile area known as the Divide.[3][4]
+~~Before taking contract to deliver the Platinum Chip, the Courier had traveled across the former American Southwest, on the Long 15 to Primm, to Circle Junction, New Reno, Vault City, Fort Abandon and on Brahmin drives at the Big Circle.[1][2]
+They were also hired to deliver a package to a community near Death Valley, the technology contained within the package resulting in underground nuclear detonations after their departure, creating a hostile area known as the Divide.[3][4]~~

-The Courier was one of six messengers hired by the Mojave Express at Mr. House's behest to deliver packages to the New Vegas Strip.[5][6]
+~~The Courier was one of six messengers hired by the Mojave Express at Mr. House's behest to deliver packages to the New Vegas Strip.[5][6]
 The Courier was carrying the only item of worth, House's Platinum Chip.[7]
 In order to steal the chip, Mr. House's protégé Benny intercepted the Courier, shot them in the head twice, and buried them in the Goodsprings Cemetery.[8][9][10][11]
 The Courier was dug out of their grave by Victor, a Securitron under Mr. House's control.[12]
-They were operated on by Doc Mitchell, the resident doctor of Goodsprings, who then monitored the Courier's recovery over the following days.[13][14]
+They were operated on by Doc Mitchell, the resident doctor of Goodsprings, who then monitored the Courier's recovery over the following days.[13][14]~~

-Dialogue
+~~Dialogue~~

-The player character can make several statements about their past through in-game dialogue options.
+~~The player character can make several statements about their past through in-game dialogue options.
 They do not form part of their background until they have been selected.
-Below is a list of elements of the character's past which can be learned through gameplay.
+Below is a list of elements of the character's past which can be learned through gameplay.~~
-Information
+~~Information~~

     During a conversation with Bruce Isaac in Novac, the Courier can state that they have been to New Reno and attended one of his shows at the Shark Club.[15]
     When talking with Little Buster, the Courier states they worked as a bounty hunter.[16]